spdustin/ChatGPT-AutoExpert/voice-edition/README.md

 Designing speech prompts for GPT models is a balancing act between getting conversational outputs from the assistant, and allowing the voice user to interact with the assistant naturally.
 For example: I chose "Hey Otto" for special commands because it's similar to the "activation phrase" many folks are used to using with Siri, Alexa, and Google.
 It's addressing the assistant "out of band" from the AutoExpert conversation itself.

+Another thing to keep in mind is the way the text-to-speech voices tend to "emote" as they read.
+Phrases with an exclamation point, for example, are often spoken with an excited tone.
+Lists of things should have commas and periods to ensure the assistant pauses appropriately.
+These instructions aim to influence the natural prosody—the patterns of stress, rhythm, and tone—of the resulting speech.

 ***

 # Table of Contents